VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 6/README.md

 ![Tex1 picture](https://github.coventry.ac.uk/ac7020/212CR_TeachingMaterial/blob/master/Session%206/Readme%20Pictures/TextureLight.JPG)

 You might want to use the original color of texture map instead of using combination of the material colors and the texture map colors.
-So, you set material colors to white by changing them to
+So, you can set material colors to white by changing them to

 ```C++
 // Front and back material properties.